Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Part of it stems from the strong sense of community I feel when I read a hiker's description of time spent in Mother Nature.

 Lastly, I count myself among those human beings who respect and treasure the wild places of the Earth.
-Sharing them is a mark of respect.

 If you've looked around this website, you probably won't be shocked when I admit that I spend a lot of time rooting out credible and enthusiastic trail descriptions.